-- Enhancing Student Engagement in Internationalization at Home: Towards Inclusiveness and Intercultural Dialogue (Implementation and Research Grant) — A multidisciplinary team led by Irina Golubeva (Modern Languages, Linguistics, and Intercultural Communication) will develop the intercultural communication skills of undergraduate and graduate students in order to foster intercultural dialogues on campus and to enhance their preparedness for working in a culturally diverse world.
-The team will conduct a campus-wide needs analysis survey with a focus on campus climate; design and develop innovative online intercultural training curriculum; pilot the training; and measure the results with the Intercultural Development Inventory assessment tool.
-This initiative will support UMBC’s institutional strategic plan of internationalization, with a special focus on internationalization at home.
-This project will offer an intercultural learning opportunity to all students regardless of whether they set foot outside of the United States, and is designed to specifically address the intercultural communication needs of our diverse campus community in alignment with other existing initiatives that celebrate cultural diversity, equity, inclusion and social justice.
+- Enhancing Student Engagement in Internationalization at Home: Towards Inclusiveness and Intercultural Dialogue (Implementation and Research Grant) — A multidisciplinary team led by Irina Golubeva (Modern Languages, Linguistics, and Intercultural Communication) developed the intercultural communication skills of undergraduate and graduate students in order to foster intercultural dialogues on campus and to enhance their preparedness for working in a culturally diverse world.
+The team conducted a campus-wide needs analysis survey with a focus on campus climate; designed and developed an innovative online intercultural training curriculum; piloted the training; and measured the results with the Intercultural Development Inventory assessment tool.
+This initiative supported UMBC’s institutional strategic plan of internationalization, with a special focus on internationalization at home.
+This project offered an intercultural learning opportunity to all students regardless of whether they set foot outside of the United States, and was designed to specifically address the intercultural communication needs of our diverse campus community in alignment with other existing initiatives that celebrate cultural diversity, equity, inclusion and social justice.

-- The Accelerated Math 106 Program (Adaptation Grant) — A multidisciplinary team led by William LaCourse and Beatrice Lauman (College of Natural and Mathematical Sciences) will provide supplemental support for Math 106 Algebra and Elementary Functions students through intensive instruction and practice in key algebra concepts and topics.
-The Accelerated Math 106 Program (AMP) will provide students in Math 106 who score below a 40% on a pre-assessment with an additional research-based opportunity to learn the content of Math 106 through a six-week supplemental session.
-The supplemental session will utilize undergraduate learning assistants to support problem solving activities and group work and to provide peer mentoring.
-AMP will be based on the hypotheses that effectively learning algebra involves identifying misconceptions, learning the correct conceptual underpinnings, and doing extensive problem solving followed by reflection.
-The effects of the program will be assessed by comparing participants’ and non-participants’ content knowledge and attitudes toward mathematics learning.
-Participants’ beliefs about the impact of the LA’s will be examined as well.
+- The Accelerated Math 106 Program (Adaptation Grant) — A multidisciplinary team led by William LaCourse and Beatrice Lauman (College of Natural and Mathematical Sciences) provided supplemental support for Math 106 Algebra and Elementary Functions students through intensive instruction and practice in key algebra concepts and topics.
+The Accelerated Math 106 Program (AMP) provided students in Math 106 who score below a 40% on a pre-assessment with an additional research-based opportunity to learn the content of Math 106 through a six-week supplemental session.
+The supplemental session utilized undergraduate learning assistants to support problem solving activities and group work and to provide peer mentoring.
+AMP was based on the hypotheses that effectively learning algebra involves identifying misconceptions, learning the correct conceptual underpinnings, and doing extensive problem solving followed by reflection.
+The effects of the program were assessed by comparing participants’ and non-participants’ content knowledge and attitudes toward mathematics learning.
+Participants’ beliefs about the impact of the LA’s were examined as well.

-- Metacognitive Media Literacy: Modules Supporting Self-Regulated Learners in MCS 101 (Adaptation Grant) — A team led by Donald Snyder (Media and Communication Studies) will create a series of modules for the introductory MCS 101: Media Literacy course modeled after those created in Jean A. Cardinale and Bethany C. Johnson’s “Metacognition Modules: A Scaffolded Series of Online Assignments Designed to Improve Students’ Study Skills.”
-The team will create content and assignments for the modules focused on providing students with resources to increase their ability to self-regulate and develop metacognitive skills.
-They anticipate that this intervention will produce a measurable impact on students’ ability to work independently, to critically reflect on their own learning processes, and to articulate these gains in written and oral form.
+- Metacognitive Media Literacy: Modules Supporting Self-Regulated Learners in MCS 101 (Adaptation Grant) — A team led by Donald Snyder (Media and Communication Studies) created a series of modules for the introductory MCS 101: Media Literacy course modeled after those created in Jean A. Cardinale and Bethany C. Johnson’s “Metacognition Modules: A Scaffolded Series of Online Assignments Designed to Improve Students’ Study Skills.”
+The team created content and assignments for the modules focused on providing students with resources to increase their ability to self-regulate and develop metacognitive skills.
+They anticipated that this intervention would produce a measurable impact on students’ ability to work independently, to critically reflect on their own learning processes, and to articulate these gains in written and oral form.

-- Evaluation and Enhancement of a Learning Unit on Quantum Algorithms (Seed Grant) — A multidisciplinary team led by Alan Sherman (Computer Science and Electrical Engineering) will assess and enhance materials for a two-week learning unit for quantum algorithms created by Sherman which is being field tested in CMSC 641 algorithms.
-This unit introduces the new transformative paradigm of quantum algorithms, which offers tremendous potential for solving important complex problems.
-This project will make this learning unit including its six videos and other materials freely available after they are revised and enhanced based on reviews by three experts.
+- Evaluation and Enhancement of a Learning Unit on Quantum Algorithms (Seed Grant) — A multidisciplinary team led by Alan Sherman (Computer Science and Electrical Engineering) assessed and enhanced materials for a two-week learning unit for quantum algorithms created by Sherman which was field tested in CMSC 641 algorithms.
+This unit introduced the new transformative paradigm of quantum algorithms, which offers tremendous potential for solving important complex problems.
+This project made this learning unit, including its six videos and other materials, freely available after they were revised and enhanced based on reviews by three experts.

 Fall 2019 Awardees

-- Climate Change and Society: Global Change in the Context of Maryland (Seed Grant) — A team led by Dawn Biehler and Maggie Holland (Geography and Environmental Systems) will institute a course, Climate Change and Society, accessible to all UMBC students which will develop students’ knowledge of the causes, effects, inequities, and responses of climate change, and heighten their confidence in communicating with others about it.
-The team will begin by teaching an incubator course focused on climate change issues in Maryland which will cover content, feature expert guest speakers, and consist of team research to produce components of a Maryland Atlas of Climate Change.
-The team will analyze the results of the assessment, update course materials, and modify and develop new course modules for a larger class at a lower level for a future semester.
+- Climate Change and Society: Global Change in the Context of Maryland (Seed Grant) — A team led by Dawn Biehler and Maggie Holland (Geography and Environmental Systems) instituted a course, Climate Change and Society, accessible to all UMBC students to develop students’ knowledge of the causes, effects, inequities, and responses of climate change, and heighten their confidence in communicating with others about it.
+The team began by teaching an incubator course focused on climate change issues in Maryland which covered content, featured expert guest speakers, and consisted of team research to produce components of a Maryland Atlas of Climate Change.
+The team analyzed the results of the assessment, updated course materials, and modified and developed new course modules for a larger class at a lower level for a future semester.

 Spring 2019 Awardees

-- Ethical considerations in data science curricula (Implementation and Research Grant) — A multidisciplinary team led by Vandana Janeja (Information Systems) will develop a pedagogical module to infuse ethics into data science and related curricula.
-The team will work with faculty partners across campus to design lectures (in person and online) to discuss ethical considerations in data science, particularly focused on decision making throughout the data life cycle.
-The modules will be evaluated by pre- and post-surveys, including scenarios of decision making during the development of a data science project.
-Colleagues from other academic units involved in ethical reasoning and data science education will be invited to participate throughout the round-tables and utilize the module for their own classes.
-This project will provide leadership opportunities to engage with partners across the country in future opportunities.
+- Ethical considerations in data science curricula (Implementation and Research Grant) — A multidisciplinary team led by Vandana Janeja (Information Systems) developed a pedagogical module to infuse ethics into data science and related curricula.
+The team worked with faculty partners across campus to design lectures (in person and online) to discuss ethical considerations in data science, particularly focused on decision making throughout the data life cycle.
+The modules were evaluated by pre- and post-surveys, including scenarios of decision making during the development of a data science project.
+Colleagues from other academic units involved in ethical reasoning and data science education were invited to participate throughout the round-tables and utilize the module for their own classes.
+This project provided leadership opportunities to engage with partners across the country in future opportunities.

-- Understanding, Assessing and Improving Student Teamwork (Implementation and Research Grant) — A multidisciplinary team led by Simon Stacey (Honors College) aims to understand, assess and improve student teamwork skills and behaviors.
-The team will focus primarily on the textual interactions of students collaborating through online platforms and will also transcribe a limited set of face-to-face interactions in the later stages of the project.
-The interactions will be analyzed by 1) generating statistical data focusing on the form of the interactions and 2) exploring the content of the interactions by identifying the characteristics and behaviors of successful interactions using qualitative content analysis and machine learning techniques.
-The ultimate goal will be to use the qualitatively coded interactions to train a neural network to perform qualitative coding.
-The team will provide information to instructors, teams, and team members in real time to allow for changes in behavior, adaptations, support and interventions.
+- Understanding, Assessing and Improving Student Teamwork (Implementation and Research Grant) — A multidisciplinary team led by Simon Stacey (Honors College) aimed to understand, assess and improve student teamwork skills and behaviors.
+The team focused primarily on the textual interactions of students collaborating through online platforms and also transcribed a limited set of face-to-face interactions in the later stages of the project.
+The interactions were analyzed by 1) generating statistical data focusing on the form of the interactions and 2) exploring the content of the interactions by identifying the characteristics and behaviors of successful interactions using qualitative content analysis and machine learning techniques.
+The ultimate goal was to use the qualitatively coded interactions to train a neural network to perform qualitative coding.
+The team provided information to instructors, teams, and team members in real time to allow for changes in behavior, adaptations, support and interventions.

-- Text + Code = Better Machine Learning Education (Seed Grant) — Tim Oates (Computer Science and Electrical Engineering) will write the first several chapters of a Machine Learning textbook in a format that allows free intermingling of code, data, interactive visualizations, and professional quality typesetting.
+- Text + Code = Better Machine Learning Education (Seed Grant) — Tim Oates (Computer Science and Electrical Engineering) wrote the first several chapters of a Machine Learning textbook in a format that allows free intermingling of code, data, interactive visualizations, and professional quality typesetting.
 The tools used to write and represent the book are based on the default technology stack for modern machine learning, which enables active experimentation with live examples.
 Students can read about a concept or algorithm and then text their understanding interactively inside the textbook.
-Tim will use surveys to evaluate the utility of the proposed format by measuring differences in engagement and understanding between the proposed format and a standard print textbook.
+He used surveys to evaluate the utility of the proposed format by measuring differences in engagement and understanding between the proposed format and a standard print textbook.

-- The Influence of the “Seeing White” Podcast Course on Racial Knowledge, Attitudes, and Skills among Undergraduate Students (Scholarship of Teaching and Learning Grant) — A team led by M. Nicole Belfiore (Social Work) will evaluate the effect of a semester long course based on the “Seeing White” podcast on undergraduate students’ racial attitudes, knowledge, and skills.
-The course requires listening to podcast episodes, attending integrative seminars, reflective journaling, and completing a self-evaluation analysis paper.
-The team is interested in the innovative use of a podcast for content delivery, as well as the effect on student growth and commitment to social justice around race issues.
-The team ultimately hopes to develop coursework on race, discrimination, and oppression issues for undergraduate students guided by this study for integration into the curriculum.
+- The Influence of the “Seeing White” Podcast Course on Racial Knowledge, Attitudes, and Skills among Undergraduate Students (Scholarship of Teaching and Learning Grant) — A team led by M. Nicole Belfiore (Social Work) evaluated the effect of a semester long course based on the “Seeing White” podcast on undergraduate students’ racial attitudes, knowledge, and skills.
+The course required listening to podcast episodes, attending integrative seminars, reflective journaling, and completing a self-evaluation analysis paper.
+The team was interested in the innovative use of a podcast for content delivery, as well as the effect on student growth and commitment to social justice around race issues.
+The team ultimately developed coursework on race, discrimination, and oppression issues for undergraduate students guided by this study for integration into the curriculum.

-- Effectiveness of Disciplinary-Decoupled Mathematical Reasoning (Scholarship of Teaching and Learning Grant) — A team led by Kathleen Hoffman (Mathematics and Statistics) will decouple the foundational proof-writing skills from the disciplinary course of real analysis, Math 301, and develop a new course in Mathematical Reasoning that will focus on fundamental skill development in the area of proofs in order to increase success in Math 301 and upper level mathematics courses.
+- Effectiveness of Disciplinary-Decoupled Mathematical Reasoning (Scholarship of Teaching and Learning Grant) — A team led by Kathleen Hoffman (Mathematics and Statistics) decoupled the foundational proof-writing skills from the disciplinary course of real analysis, Math 301, and developed a new course in Mathematical Reasoning that focuses on fundamental skill development in the area of proofs in order to increase success in Math 301 and upper level mathematics courses.
 Much of the material taught in the lower level mathematics courses is “calculational” in nature and does not prepare students for the theorem-proof based classes at the upper level.
 As a result, in the “bridge” class to the upper level courses, Math 301, students are required to learn the foundational skills of proof writing at the same time they master the disciplinary topic of real analysis.
-The team will collaborate with an active researcher in mathematics education to study course effectiveness with an approach that includes active learning and contemporary pedagogical techniques.
+The team collaborated with an active researcher in mathematics education to study course effectiveness with an approach that includes active learning and contemporary pedagogical techniques.

 Fall 2018 Awardees